aarikpokras/spectacleos/README.md

 ***Please* do not download the zip from the "code" tab.
 Please.**
 ### MacOS
 To install Python, run `brew install python3`.
-I know brew is *really* slow, but unless you know a better way to get Python, it's the only way.
+I know brew is *really* slow (if you haven't updated it in a while), but unless you know a better way to get Python, it's the only way.

 You can use curl to download the repo.